PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 21 Plans.md

 ### Outline
-- (List of key events or topics that will happen in the session)
+* Giants ambush the party
+* Moments in the Nameless Town

 ### Moments & Encounters